EECS 280 Tutorials

 $ rm -rf starter-files starter-files.tar.gz

-You should see your new files in your project directory.
+You should see your new files in your project directory and in VS Code.
+Your specific files might be different.

 $ tree